-- 1. Read the close reading handouts in this packet prior to starting the texts.
-While you read, interact with the texts by highlighting, underlining and writing notes in them.
-Your teacher may check your texts to confirm that you have been close reading. - 2.
+- 1. Read the close reading handouts in this letter prior to starting the text.
+While you read, interact with the text by highlighting, underlining, and writing notes in them.
+Your teacher may check your text to confirm that you have been close reading.
+(A sample of a close reading page is included here.) - 2.
 Complete the reading assignments using the aforementioned strategies.
-(Your teacher will assess you on the summer reading upon your return to school.
-That date will be discussed in August.) - 3.
+(We will discuss the summer reading assignment upon your return to school, and collect it by the first Friday of school.) - 3.
 Thoughtfully complete the summer reading assignment explained below.